EYOB123695/ZaraStore/README.md

 both modules share a common database which they will use.

 the main project will contain an API that will control and manage the modules.

+project structure for module1 (the web-app) will look like this:

+file:///home/dechasa/Pictures/module1Structure.png

+project structure for module2 will look like this: